hypertrack/live-app-ios/README.md

 ## Live Location Sharing
 The other important feature of Hypertrack Live powered by hypertrack SDK is Live Location Sharing.
 Live Location Sharing has become a primary need for many consumer apps.
-Especially it can improve the user experience a lot when the transaction starts online but requires people to meet offline.It is super useful when you want to coordinate with your friends , telling and knowing how close everybody else is, when you are on your way to an event.
+Especially it can improve the user experience a lot when the transaction starts online but requires people to meet offline.
 It helps you in solving the daily anxiety of “where are you?”.

 ![Live Location Sharing](assets/live_location.gif)